Ask AI

 Defining and executing asset checks#

-After creating some Software-defined Assets, you may want to automate checks on the assets that test for data quality.
+After creating some asset definitions, you may want to automate checks on the assets that test for data quality.

 In this guide, we'll show you a few approaches to defining asset checks, how to use check results to include helpful information, and how to execute checks.